How to make Google Slides that look good

 Check out the Plus template library for Google Slides — they’re totally free to use.

-Use Plus AI
+Use an AI presentation maker

 Plus AI is one of the best AI presentation makers.
 It gives you the best of both worlds of starting from scratch and from a template.
 Plus can generate an outline for you from any prompt, so you don’t need to stare at a blank sheet of paper (or screen) or be constrained by the exact structure in an off the shelf template.